 Another method of searching HymenopteraMine is through the use of templates (predefined queries).
 Popular templates are displayed on the home page, grouped by category (Genes, Protein, Homology, etc.) The full list of templates may be viewed by clicking the Templates menu tab.

-As an example, the GO Term Gene template queries HymenopteraMine for all genes annotated with a given GO term for a selected organism.
+As an example, the GO Term Gene template queries HymenopteraMine for all genes annotated with a given GO term.

-The results page shows all A. cephalotes genes having the Gene Ontology term "DNA Binding" (GO:0003677) in their annotation.
-When logged in, users may create a new list or add these genes to an existing list to perform further
+The results page shows all the genes having the Gene Ontology term "DNA Binding" in their annotation.
+When logged